Cellular Senescence Network Funding Opportunities Frequently Asked Questions (FAQs)

 During the first year of the program, the Consortium will establish working groups, policies, SOPs, joint activities, and the infrastructure to support these activities.
 Individual projects will be expected to recruit staff, carry out calibration and benchmarking experiments, and build collaborations with other Consortium members as well as other national and international tissue mapping initiatives.

-During years 2-5 of the program, the Consortium will develop maps and eventually atlases of cellular senescence in multiple tissues obtained from healthy humans.
+During years 2-5 of the program, the Consortium will develop maps and eventually atlases of cellular senescence in multiple tissues obtained from healthy humans and mice.
 As the projects mature, the CODCC will develop and populate a data matrix using data generated from validated assays, and both the TMC and CODCC will promote the development of joint projects such as cross-validation studies or integrated analysis.
 Individual projects will be expected to generate validation and pilot data by the end of the 5-year cycle.

 During years 2-5, the Consortium will be expected to have regular data releases of publication-quality data, to work with the wider research community to establish data and resource sharing policies, as well as creating tools and engaging in activities that will accelerate awareness and re-use of Consortium data.
 Individual projects will validate and implement emerging technologies into their data generation pipelines, regularly contribute significant amounts of well annotated, high-quality data to the CODCC in standardized formats, and analyze the generated data for new insights into inter-individual variability.